 Everybody in Louisiana loves gumbo and there are so many variations.
 This gumbo is very light because it doesn't have a roux.
 It is thickened with okra and gumbo file.
 The gumbo file, which is made from ground sassafras leaves, can be found online or in specialty spice shops.

-Creamy lobster and corn chowder is a New England classic served at clam shacks and seafood joints dotting the Eastern shore.
-I love to stop in to visit my local lobsterman to pick out the lobsters myself and then head over to the farmers market for the freshest sweet corn I can find.
+Creamy lobster and corn chowder is a New England classic served at clam shacks and seafood joints.
 This dish is best made in the summer when corn is the star of the season.
+Head over to the farmers market for the freshest sweet corn possible.